 The other main tax measure is a partial or complete exemption of the initial vehicle-registration tax for commercial and non-commercial Autogas vehicles in 10 out of the 11 metropolitan regions (the rebate is also applied to CNG, battery EVs and cars that can run on E85 ethanol).
-Businesses can also recover all of the VAT on Autogas fuel purchases for LDVs, compared with 80% of the tax for diesel and 10% for gasoline.1 In addition, the 2017 finance law introduced a two-year exemption from the business tax on Autogas cars that emit less than 110 g/km.
+Businesses can also recover all of the VAT on Autogas fuel purchases for LDVs, compared with 80% of the tax for diesel and 10% for gasoline.
+In addition, the 2017 finance law introduced a two-year exemption from the business tax on Autogas cars that emit less than 110 g/km.

 In 2016, the French government revised its system of vehicle classification according to their pollutant emissions.
-Autogas vehicles are now including in the second least polluting category (the first one, or category o, covering only EVs and hydrogen-powered cars) regardless of their registration date.
+Autogas vehicles are now included in the second least polluting category (the first one, or category o, covering only EVs and hydrogen-powered cars) regardless of their registration date.
 This classification is intended to be used by local authorities in implementing measures affecting parking and driving in certain areas (air quality protection zones) during periods of severe air pollution periods to encourage the use of less polluting fuels.
 Paris and Grenoble were the first cities to introduce a requirement to purchase a "Crit'Air" sticker based on the new classification system and several other cities have followed suit or are planning to do so.

-1 For vans and trucks, 100% of the VAT on diesel and gasoline can be recovered.
+&lt;sup>1 For vans and trucks, 100% of the VAT on diesel and gasoline can be recovered.
 Up to 2017, none of the VAT could be recovered on gasoline used by commercial LDVs; the rate is set to rise in stages to 80% in 2022 (the same rate as for diesel).

 In January 2018, the government launched a new incentive scheme to encourage owners of private and commercial cars, vans and trucks to scrap an old polluting vehicle (older than 1996 from a gasoline vehicle and 2001 for a diesel) and replace it with a new or used "clean" cars emitting less than 130g CO2/km and with a Crit'Air rating of 1 or 2 (all Autogas vehicles fall into the first category).
-The incentive, which was restricted to low-income families in 2017, amounts to €1 000 (€2 000 for low income families, up from €1 000 in 2017).
+The incentive, which was restricted to low-income families in 2017, amounts to $\in$ 1 000 ( $\in$ 2 000 for low income families, up from $\in$ 1 000 in 2017).
+The rules for qualification for the bonus were tightened in 2019 and the emissions threshold lowered to 122 g/km in January and 117 g/km in August, though the size of the bonus was increased to a maximum of $\in$ 3 000 ( $\in$ 5 000 for EVs or hybrids).

 Autogas is also promoted through other local regulatory measures.
-Autogas vehicles can benefit from free or reduced car-parking fees in some cities.
-At present, several cities offer free parking for two hours for Autogas and other clean vehicles and other cities are considering doing likewise.
-The Environment Agency and the National Association of Green Vehicles signed a partnership agreement in March 2016 to develop this type of incentive.
+For example, the departmental council of Mayenne announced in 2018 its intention to acquire 40 new AFVs.1 Autogas vehicles can benefit from free or reduced car-parking fees in some cities.
+At present, several cities offer free parking for two hours for Autogas and other clean vehicles and other cities are considering doing likewise.2 The Environment Agency and the National Association of Green Vehicles signed a partnership agreement in March 2016 to develop this type of incentive.

 Autogas remains the cheapest fuel option in most cases, even where the vehicle scrapping incentive is not applicable.
-An OEM Autogas vehicle, based on a typical cost premium of €1 500 compared with a gasoline-powered car, now breaks even with gasoline at just 35 000 km and a converted vehicle at 49 000 km (Figure B6.2).
+An OEM Autogas vehicle, based on a typical cost premium of €1 500 compared with a gasoline-powered car, now breaks even with gasoline at just 33 000 km and a converted vehicle at 46 000 km (Figure B6.2).